swapnil1518/Breast-Cancer-Detection/README.md

 # Breast-Cancer-Detection Using Logistic regression EXPLANATION
 Libraries used.
-numpy : used for numerical python. sklearn.datasets :
-sklearn for importing LogisticRegression pandas : https://pandas.pydata.org/docs/getting_started/overview.html
+Numpy : Used for numerical python.
+It is used to generate some random numbers. sklearn.datasets : sklearn for importing LogisticRegression pandas : https://pandas.pydata.org/docs/getting_started/overview.html